Practis Website Accessibility Program

 - Understand the degree of changes needed.
 Some changes such as changing “learn more” or “click here” links may be pretty straightforward, while other changes could impact design or your ability to utilize your current content management system (CMS).
 Depending on the degree of changes needed, it may even mean a redesign of your site.

-- Accessibility for compliance is ongoing.
+- Accessibility compliance is ongoing.
 As you make new updates to your site, these changes could impact your site’s compliance and performance.
 Ongoing testing against standards and maintenance is needed.

 Why it’s important to make your healthcare website accessible and optimized